Steinhagen/neovim-config/README.md

 1. Neovim version 0.12 or later.
 2. Ghostty or Kitty terminal for image protocol support.
+3. python3-venv for some Mason packages.
-3. tmux with image support enabled.
+4. tmux with image support enabled.
 To do that make sure you have the following configuration enabled:

 ```tmux
 set -g default-terminal "tmux-256color"
 set -g allow-passthrough on